Introduction

 Maria Bear Toliver escaped from slavery and joined troops at Camp Barker, a contraband camp in Washington, DC.
 While at Camp Barker, Toliver took on tasks like administering medication and special diets to black soldiers and later went on to work in a smallpox hospital.
 Toliver was awarded her pension based on supporting testimony from black coworkers, a task made even more complicated for women who nursed white soldiers in predominantly white-serving hospitals.

-Eliza Preacher Turner, c.1837-1889
+Eliza Peacher Turner, c.1837-1889

-Eliza Preacher Turner did not seek out nursing during the Civil War but found herself in the position due to her husband Bishop Henry McNeal Turner’s role as a Chaplain for the First Regiment of U.S. Colored Troops.
+Eliza Peacher Turner did not seek out nursing during the Civil War but found herself in the position due to her husband Bishop Henry McNeal Turner’s role as a Chaplain for the First Regiment of U.S. Colored Troops.

 Charlotte Forten, 1837-1914